Whimsy Stick

 Training adjustments

-• Drive requirements are substantially higher, twice-daily sessions often necessary
+• Drive requirements substantially higher, twice-daily sessions often necessary

 • Less natural off-switch, expect to work harder on the all-done transition